Our aim is to give young people the information and support they need to turn their qualifications into success as adults.

 - Create an alumni scheme focused around young people with SEND to showcase local individuals who are successful despite apparent barriers and inspire pupils about the range of future pathways available to them.

 - Improve information sharing between secondary schools and colleges in Norwich to best support young people that didn’t achieve a Level 2 in English and/or Maths to quickly gain their qualification.

+Finally a new Community Innovation Fund will be launched.
 See our recently published tender opportunities here with further detail to follow.

 - 90% of the 2018 to 2019 cohort, who were eligible for pupil premium in year 11, will be in sustained work or education six months after completing key stage 4

 - 40% of young people will go on to higher education or a higher level apprenticeship